Snowden (film): Plot

 In 2013, Edward Snowden arranges a clandestine meeting in Hong Kong with documentarian Laura Poitras and journalist Glenn Greenwald.
-They discuss releasing the classified information in the former’s possession regarding illegal mass surveillance conducted by the National Security Agency (NSA).
-Poitras later released a documentary about this meeting titled Citizenfour, this in turn was used in a scene within the film Snowden.
+They discuss releasing the classified information in the former's possession regarding illegal mass surveillance conducted by the National Security Agency (NSA).
+Poitras later released a documentary about this meeting titled Citizenfour, which was used in a scene within the film.

 In 2004, Snowden is undergoing basic training, having enlisted in the U.S. Army with intentions of matriculating to the Special Forces.
-He eventually fractures his tibia and is informed that he will be receiving an administrative discharge in the process.
+He eventually fractures his tibia and is informed that he will be receiving an administrative discharge in the process but is encouraged to serve his country in other ways.

 Snowden applies for a position at the Central Intelligence Agency (CIA) and subsequently undergoes the screening process.
-Initially, his answers to the screening questions are insufficient, but Deputy Director Corbin O'Brian decides to take a chance on him, given the demands of such extraordinary times.
+Initially, his answers to the screening questions are insufficient, but Deputy Director Corbin O'Brian decides to take a chance on him, in the wake of extraordinary times.
 Snowden is then brought to "The Hill" where he is educated and tested on cyberwarfare.
 He learns about the Foreign Intelligence Surveillance Act, which circumvents the Fourth Amendment rights of U.S. citizens by allowing warrant requests to be approved by a panel of judges that were appointed by the Chief Justice.
 Snowden and his peers are each tasked with building a covert communications network in their hometown, deleting it, and then rebuilding it in eight hours or less, with five hours being the average time taken.
 Snowden impresses O'Brian when he completes the exercise in 38 minutes.

 Meanwhile, Snowden meets Lindsay Mills via a dating website.
 The two bond, despite sharply contrasting political ideologies.
 Snowden acquires his first post abroad working with diplomatic cover in Geneva in 2007, taking Mills with him.
 He meets Gabriel Sol, who has ample experience in electronic surveillance.
 Snowden begins questioning the ethical implications of their assignment.
 After his superior decides to set up their target on a DUI charge in order to coerce information from him, Snowden resigns from the CIA.